-Next, he took the top position at the horrible Infosys — a firm which does nothing but US worker displacement and rigs the H1-B visa program for which they were found to have defrauded as we cover in the article Who Got the $34 Million Fine from the Infosys H1-B Fraud Case?
+Next, he took the top position at the horrible Infosys — a firm that does nothing but US worker displacement and rigs the H1-B visa program for which they were found to have defrauded, as we cover in the article Who Got the $34 Million Fine from the Infosys H1-B Fraud Case?

 What is the transformation again?